The Universe expansion and Energy problems: Energy, Pseudo-waves and Frequencies

-So, for the wave of speed $v=1$ (light, X rays, $\gamma $ rays), we have $\lambda^2(t)\mu=4\pi^2t^2$ and $\lambda(t)=\frac{2\pi t}{\sqrt \mu}$.\\ In order to come back to our starting point, we notice that these latter waves are those that create, since the Big Bang until now, the geometrical space whose expansion occurs at a speed \emph{v} which is very near to 1 and theoretically must tend to 1.
-The material corpuscular universe is expanding at a speed inferior to 1 and its acceleration is submitted to the possibility of the material perception, which needs to be determined more and more precisely, although it theoretically must be nearly null.\\\\ \textbf{Remark}: If we have considered a block of matter of inertial mass \emph{m} with a very large density of mass (such as an ultradense neutron star) instead of the potential energy $e \sim m$ concentrated at a single point $I$ (as we have represented the potential energy of a black hole as $e(I)\delta_I=m(I)\delta_I$), then we would have not altered our mathematical model in virtue of the enormous extent of the virtual or the geometrical space.
+So, for the wave of speed $v_e=1$ (light, X rays, $\gamma $ rays), we have $\lambda^2(t)\mu=4\pi^2t^2$ and $\displaystyle \lambda(t)=\frac{2\pi t}{\sqrt \mu}$.
+Nevertheless, for the first original photons we have $\displaystyle E(t,X(t))=h_\mu(t)f_\mu(t)=0$, $v_e(t)\neq0$ and $\displaystyle \lim_{t\rightarrow0}\lambda(t)=0$ beside of $\displaystyle \lim_{t\rightarrow0}h_\mu(t)=0$ and $\displaystyle \lim_{t\rightarrow0}f_\mu(t)=+\infty$.\\ In order to come back to our starting point, we notice that these latter waves are those that create, since the Big Bang until now, the geometrical space whose expansion occurs at an increasing speed \emph{v(t)} which is presently very near to 1 and theoretically must tend to 1.
+The material corpuscular universe is expanding at a speed inferior to 1 and its acceleration is submitted to the possibility of the material perception, which needs to be determined more and more precisely, although it theoretically must be nearly null.\\\\ \textbf{Remark}: If we have considered a ball of matter-energy of mass-energy $M_0\sim E_0$ with a very large density of energy (such as an ultradense neutron star) instead of the potential energy $E_0 \sim M_0$ concentrated at a single point $O$ (as we have represented the potential energy of a black hole as $e(I)\delta_I=m(I)\delta_I$), then we would have not altered our mathematical model in virtue of the enormous extent of the virtual or the geometrical space.
 Thus, this fact allows us to avoid appealing to the infinity notion (Infinite density, infinite curvature, infinite pressure and infinite temperature). \\\\